 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

 Train and supervise part-time undergraduate research assistants and volunteers in a lab.
-Train users in equipment operation and laboratory techniques.
-Explains and demonstrates technology and equipment capabilities, operation limitations and outcomes (10%)

 Working with GraphPad, Photoshop, EndNote program experience and human live tissue, biopsy samples, histological sample preparation, and organoid culture experiences are considered a plus.